 RED SQUIRRELLS - the 'Penrith and District Red Squirrel Group' do a lot of cracking work to help preserve our native reds - could you help by becoming a member?
-Contact me at darrog@btinternet.com - or see the 'Squirrel' page on this site for a link direct to their website - thank you ---- 4th Oct. plenty of reds, but greys are an issue and are cropping up just about anywhere - pleaase report any sightings
+Contact me at darrog@btinternet.com - or see the 'Squirrel' page on this site for a link direct to their website - thank you ---- 30th May - plenty of greys about and kits are showing up a lot now.
+These greys are being dealt with, but I'm expecting sightings to increase a lot as the 'June Dispersal' really gets going - pleaase report any sightings

 Maulds Meaburn Weather